Remember back in January when you made your bold New Year’s Resolutions?

 He knows what it’s like to set goals that scare you shitless.
 It’s what motivates him to accomplish seemingly “impossible” things.

-So I was fascinated to interview Joel for the SR Boot Camp about his mindset on motivation, discipline, stretch goals, and his experience with accomplishing the impossible.
+So I was fascinated to interview Joel for the Strength Running Boot Camp about his mindset on motivation, discipline, stretch goals, and his experience with accomplishing the impossible.

 My favorite topics from our conversation: